cherylwang20/cherylwang20.github.io/_news/announcement_3.md

 related_posts: false
 ---

-MyoChallenge '24 is officially release!
+MyoChallenge '24 is officially released!
 Come check out the [tutorials and baselines](https://sites.google.com/view/myosuite/myochallenge/myochallenge-2024) and compete to win the challenge.